roilhi/ccrma/README.md

             sound(frames{index(i)},fs)
             figure(1); plot(frames{index(i)});title(i);
             pause(0.5)
-        End
+        end

     You'll notice how trivial this drum loop is - always use familiar and predictable audio files when you're developing your algorithms.

 17. Now that you have this file loading, playing , and sorting working, try this with out files, such as:

-/usr/ccrma/courses/mir2013/audio/CongaGroove-mono.wav, and /usr/ccrma/courses/mir2013/audio/ 125BOUNC-mono.WAV.
+        /usr/ccrma/courses/mir2013/audio/CongaGroove-mono.wav
+        /usr/ccrma/courses/mir2013/audio/125BOUNC-mono.WAV

-SECTION 2 - Spectral Features & k-NN
+Section 2: Spectral Features & k-NN
 ------------------------------------

-PURPOSE
 My first audio classifier: introducing K-NN!
 We can now appreciate why we need additional intelligence in our systems - heuristics can't very far in the world of complex audio signals.
 We'll be using Netlab's implementation of the k-NN for our work here.
 It proves be a straight-forward and easy to use implementation.
 The steps and skills of working with one classifier will scale nicely to working with other, more complex classifiers.

 We're also going to be using the new features in our arsenal: cherishing those "spectral moments" (centroid, bandwidth, skewness, kurtosis) and also examining other spectral statistics.

-TRAINING DATA
+### TRAINING DATA

 First off, we want to analyze and feature extract a small collection of audio samples - storing their feature data as our "training data".
 The below commands read all of the .wav files in a directory into a structure, snareFileList.

 1. Use these commands to read in a list of filenames (samples) in a directory, replacing the path with the actual directory that the audio \ drum samples are stored in.

         snareDirectory = ['/usr/ccrma/courses/mir2013/audio/drum samples/snares/'];
         snareFileList = getFileNames(snareDirectory ,'wav')

         kickDirectory = ['/usr/ccrma/courses/mir2013/audio/drum samples/kicks/'];
         kickFileList = getFileNames(kickDirectory ,'wav')

 2. To access the filenames contained in the cell array, use the brackets { }  to get to the element that you want to access.

-For example, to access the text file name of the 1st file in the list, you would type  snareFileList{1}
+    For example, to access the text file name of the 1st file in the list, you would type:
-Try it out:

         snareFileList{1}

     When we feature extract a sample collection, we need to sequentially access audio files, segment them (or not), and feature extract them.
 Loading a lot of audio files into memory is not always a feasible or desirable operation, so you will create a loop which loads an audio file, feature extracts it, and closes  the audio file.
 Note that the only information that we retain in memory are the features that are extracted.

 3. Create a loop which reads in an audio file, extracts the zero crossing rate, and some spectral statistics.
 The feature information for each audio file (the "feature vector") should be stored as a feature array, with columns being the features and rows for each file.

     Or in Matlab, for example:

         featuresSnare =

             1.0e+003 *

              0.5730    1.9183    2.9713    0.0004 0.0002
              0.4750    1.4834    2.4463    0.0004  0.0012
              0.5900    2.2857    3.1788    0.0003  0.0041
              0.5090    1.6622    2.6369    0.0004  0.0051
              0.4860    1.4758    2.2085    0.0004  0.0021
              0.6060    2.2119    3.2798    0.0004  0.0651
              0.4990    2.0607    2.7654    0.0004  0.0721
              0.6360    2.3153    3.0256    0.0003  0.0221
              0.5490    2.0137    3.0342    0.0004  0.0016
              0.5900    2.2857    3.1788    0.0003  0.0012

     In your loop, here's how to read in your wav files, using a structure of file names:
       [x,fs]=wavread([snareDirectory snareFileList{i}]);     %note the use of brackets for snareFileList

     Here's an example of how to feature extract for the current audio file.. frameSize = 0.100 * fs;   % 100ms currentFrame = x(1:frameSize)
     featuresSnare(i,1)   = zcr(currentFrame);
     [centroid, bandwidth, skew, kurtosis]=spectralMoments(currentFrame,fs,8192)
                featuresSnare(i,2:5) = [centroid, bandwidth, skew, kurtosis];

 4. First, extract all of the feature data for the kick drums and store it in a feature array.
 (For my example, above, I'd put it in "featuresKick")

 5. Next, extract all of the feature data for the snares, storing them in a different array.
 Again, the kick and snare features should be separated in two different arrays!

     OK, no more help.
 The rest is up to you!

-BUILDING MODELS
-Building Models
+### Building Models

 1. Examine the feature array for the various snare samples.
 What do you notice?

 2. Since the features are different scales, we will want to normalize each feature vector to a common range - storing the scaling coefficients for later use.
 Many techniques exist for scaling your features.
 We'll use linear scaling, which forces the features into the range -1 to 1.

     For this, we'll use a custom-created function called scale.
 Scale returns an array of scaled values, as well as the multiplication and subtraction values which were used to conform each column into -1 to 1.
 Use this function in your code.

         [trainingFeatures,mf,sf]=scale([featuresSnare; featuresKick]);

-Building a k-NN
 3. Build a k-NN model for the snare drums in Netlab, using the function knn.

     We'll the implementation of from the Matlab toolbox "netlab":

         >help knn
         NET = KNN(NIN, NOUT, K, TR_IN, TR_TARGETS) creates a KNN model NET
         with input dimension NIN, output dimension NOUT and K neighbours.
         The training data is also stored in the data structure and the targets are assumed to be using a 1-of-N coding.

     The fields in NET are

         type = 'knn'
         nin = number of inputs
         nout = number of outputs
         tr_in = training input data
         tr_targets = training target data

     Here's an example...

         labels=[[ones(10,1) zeros(10,1)]; [zeros(10,1) ones(10,1) ]];

     Which is an array of ones and zeros to correspond to the 10 snares and 10 kicks in our training sample set:

         labels=
             1     0
             1     0
             1     0
             1     0
             1     0
             1     0
             1     0
             1     0
             1     0
             1     0
             0     1
             0     1
             0     1
             0     1
             0     1
             0     1
             0     1
             0     1
             0     1
             0     1

         [trainingFeatures,mf,sf]=scale([featuresSnare; featuresKick]);

         model_snare = knn(5,2,1,trainingFeatures,labels);

     This k-NN model uses 5 features,  2 classes for output (the label), uses k-NN = 1, and takes in the feature data via a feature array called trainingFeatures.

     These labels indicate which sample in our feature data is a snare, vs. a non-snare.
 The k-NN model uses this information to build a means of comparison and classification.
 It is really important that you get these labels correct - because they are the crux of all future classifications that are made later on.
 (Trust me, I've made many mistakes in this area - training models with incorrect label data.)

 4. Create a script which extracts features for a single file, re-scales its feature values, and evaluates them with your kNN classifier.

 Evaluating samples with your k-NN
 Now that the hard part is done, it's time to throw some feature data through the trained k-NN and see what it outputs.